 Statutory capital and surplus is calculated as statutory assets less statutory liabilities.
 The various state insurance departments that regulate our insurance company subsidiaries require us to maintain a minimum statutory capital and surplus.
-As of December 31, 2011, our insurance company subsidiaries reported statutory capital and surplus of \$172.6 million, substantially greater than the minimum requirements for each state.
+As of December 31, 2012, our insurance company subsidiaries reported statutory capital and surplus of \$176.5 million, substantially greater than the minimum requirements for each state.
 Each of our insurance company subsidiaries is also required to satisfy certain risk-based capital requirements.
 (See, "Item 1.
 Business - Insurance Regulation - Risk-based Capital Requirements.").
-As of December 31, 2011, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
-Our total statutory premium-to-surplus percentage for the years ended December 31, 2011 and 2010 was 176% and 154%, respectively.
+As of December 31, 2012, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+Our total statutory premium-to-surplus percentage for the years ended December 31, 2012 and 2011 was 188% and 176%, respectively.

-Comparison of December 31, 2011 to December 31, 2010
+Comparison of December 31, 2012 to December 31, 2011

-On a consolidated basis, our cash and investments, excluding restricted cash and investments, at December 31, 2011 were \$499.1 million compared to \$493.0 million at December 31, 2010.
+On a consolidated basis, our cash and investments, excluding restricted cash and investments, at December 31, 2012 were \$530.5 million compared to \$499.1 million at December 31, 2011.
 Cash from operating activities was the primary reason for this increase.

-Comparison of Years Ended December 31, 2011 and December 31, 2010
+Comparison of Years Ended December 31, 2012 and December 31, 2011

-Net cash provided by our consolidated operating activities was \$24.6 million for the year ended December 31, 2011 compared to \$36.4 million for the year ended December 31, 2010.
-The decrease in operating cash flow was primarily due to higher paid losses and increased operating expenses paid, partially offset by increased collected premiums and ceding commissions and lower income taxes paid as a result of the net loss reported in 2011.
+Net cash provided by our consolidated operating activities was \$33.7 million for the year ended December 31, 2012 compared to \$24.6 million for the year ended December 31, 2011.
+The increase in operating cash flow was primarily due to higher premiums collected during the year ended December 31, 2012 as compared to the same period in 2011 and a \$6.5 million federal income tax refund during the second quarter of 2012.

-Cash used by investing activities during the year ended December 31, 2011 was \$3.8 million as compared to \$88.0 million for the prior year.
-The decrease in cash used in investing activities was primarily attributable to a \$146.1 million increase in maturities, sales and redemptions of investment securities and a \$0.2 million decrease in purchases of property and equipment, partially offset by an increase of \$39.5 million in purchases of debt and equity securities and a \$1.9 million decrease in cash flow from restricted cash accounts.
-Further offsetting the decrease in cash used by investing activities was a \$20.7 million increase in payments for acquisition of subsidiaries, net of cash received, which included consideration of \$14.0 million settled in January 2011 for the December 2010 acquisition of HNIC which resulted in a \$7.4 net cash inflow in 2010.
+Cash used in investing activities during the year ended December 31, 2012 was \$18.1 million as compared to \$3.8 million for the prior year.
+The increase in cash used in investing activities was primarily attributable to a \$132.0 million decrease in maturities, sales and redemptions of investment securities, partially offset by a \$98.1 million decrease in purchases of investment securities, a \$1.5 million decrease in purchases of property and equipment and a \$4.8 million increase in cash flow into restricted cash accounts.
+Further offsetting the increase in cash used by investing activities was a \$13.3 million decrease in payments for acquisition of subsidiaries, net of cash received, which included a \$14.0 million payment for the acquisition of HNIC during the first quarter 2011 partially offset by \$0.7 million in net cash received in connection with the acquisition of TBIC Holdings during the third quarter 2011.

-Cash used in financing activities during the year ended December 31, 2011 was \$6.9 million of which \$6.4 million related to the repurchase of the Company's common stock during 2011.
-In addition the Company borrowed \$1.3 million under its revolving credit agreement and paid off \$1.7 million in notes payable as part of the acquisition of TBIC Holdings.
+Cash used in financing activities during the year ended December 31, 2012 was \$4.9 million as a result of a \$2.6 million repayment on our revolving credit facility, a \$0.3 million payment of holdback consideration for the acquisition of TBIC, \$1.7 million paid during the fourth quarter of 2012 for the acquisition of the 20% non-controlling interest in the subsidiaries comprising our Excess & Umbrella business unit and a \$0.3 million distribution to non-controlling interest for our Excess & Umbrella business unit.
+Cash used in financing activities during the year ended December 31, 2011 was \$6.9 million primarily related to the repurchase of our common stock during the second quarter of 2011.
+In addition, we borrowed \$1.3 million under our revolving credit agreement and paid off \$1.7 million in notes payable as part of the acquisition of TBIC Holdings during the year ended December 31, 2011.